 - Questions: I invented a form of question called a Facilitative Question that walks Others down the trajectory of their own self-discovery with NO bias from you.
 They are based on the steps people go through when deciding to change and NOT based on your need-to-know, assumptions, or curiosity.
 Properly formulated, they have no bias but enable bias-free discovery in a way that the Other’s system will not reject.

 Instead of trying to persuade, why not try collaborative conversation and facilitated questioning so you both can discover, together, a win/win that serves you both.
 Instead of it being either/or, why not both/and?
-Why not trust Others to discover their own answers.
+And just maybe, use your connection to trust Others to discover their own answers.

 Sharon-Drew Morgen is a breakthrough innovator and original thinker, having developed new paradigms in sales (inventor Buying Facilitation®, listening/communication (What?
 Did you really say what I think I heard?), change management (The How of Change™), coaching, and leadership.
 She is the author of several books, including the NYTimes Business Bestseller Selling with Integrity and Dirty Little Secrets: why buyers can’t buy and sellers can’t sell).
 Sharon-Drew coaches and consults with companies seeking out of the box remedies for congruent, servant-leader-based change in leadership, healthcare, and sales.
 Her award-winning blog carries original articles with new thinking, weekly. www.sharon-drew.com She can be reached at firstname.lastname@example.org.